alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 ## Introduction

-[BCP-008-01][] and [BCP-008-02][] Describe a method for monitoring Receiver and Sender statuses through IS-12 asynchronous WebSockets.
+[BCP-008-01][] and [BCP-008-02][] describe a method for monitoring Receiver and Sender statuses through IS-12 asynchronous WebSockets.
 This document defines an alternative monitoring mechanism that uses the well-known IS-04 Node API and NMOS Registry to deliver asynchronous status updates through the IS-04 Query WebSocket interface.
 This specification retains the semantics of [BCP-008-01][] and [BCP-008-02][] for the link, transmission, connection, essence, stream and external synchronization statuses and their associated transition counters.
 What differs is the reporting mechanism, which reuses the IS-04 Node API instead of the more complex IS-12 transport.

 Statuses and transition counters are exposed via IS-04 Sources of type `urn:x-nmos:format:data`, each representing the health of a Sender or Receiver identified by its monitored_id.